Auckland68/Arun-Travel-Reviews-Analysis/README.md

 * Aspect and Sentiment Models
 * - Notebook 12a Sentiment Models using noun phrases and machine learning models used in Notebook 7
 * - Notebook 12b Sentiment Models using noun phrases and neural network models
+* - Notebook 13a Aspect Models using nouns and machine learning models
-* - Notebook 13 Aspect Models using nouns and neural network models for each category
+* - Notebook 13b Aspect Models using nouns and neural network models
 * - Notebook 14 Summary Aspect and Sentiment Model NOT DONE YET

 Opinion Spam